 If you run a multi-author blog, then other authors may want to keep up with discussions across your website.
 If you already have comment subscriptions enabled, then each author can manually go and subscribe to comments.

-Creating Custom Comment Notification in WordPress
+How to Create Custom Comment Notification in WordPress

 Want to create your own custom comment notifications in WordPress?
-Custom notifications can allow you to change the notification sent by WordPress and replace them with your own.
+Custom notifications can allow you to replace the default WordPress notification with your own.

-For more details see our article on how to add better custom notifications in WordPress.
+For more details, see our article on how to add better custom notifications in WordPress.

-Improve Deliverability of WordPress Email Notifications
+How to Improve Deliverability of WordPress Email Notifications

 This plugin allows you to use SMTP (Simple Mail Transfer Protocol) to send emails.
-SMTP is a much better and reliable method than the default mail function used by WordPress.
+SMTP is a much better and more reliable method than the default mail function used by WordPress.

-For details see our article on how to use SMTP server to send WordPress emails.
+For details, see our article on how to use SMTP server to send WordPress emails.